captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-Hey, I hear you, Walter, don’t think I don’t, but I mean, if I may, what are you holding out for after how many -- eight -- years already?
+Hey, I hear you, Walter, don’t think I don’t, but I mean, if I may, what are you holding out for after how many—eight—years already?

 ---

-Eight years, Walter -- I mean, your lawyers, what?
-The phrase “strike while the iron’s hot”, that’s like -- an old wives’ tale to them?
+Eight years, Walter—I mean, your lawyers, what?
+The phrase “strike while the iron’s hot”, that’s like—an old wives’ tale to them?

 ---